KarlsruheGraphGeneration/KaGen/README.md

 ---

 #### Random Delaunay Graphs RDG(n)
-Generate a random graph using the random Delaunay graph model RDG(n)
+Generate a random graph using the random Delaunay graph model RDG(n).
+NOTE: Use a square (cubic) number of chunks/processes for the two-dimensional (three-dimensional) generator.
 ##### Parameters
 ```
 -gen <rdg_2d|rdg_3d>